Skip to main content

 Project: Tidal Stream Energy

-Supervisor: Prof. Richard Willden, Dr Chris Vogel, Prof. Tom Adcock, Prof. Paul Goulart, Dr Amanda Smyth
+Supervisors: from Prof. Richard Willden, Dr Chris Vogel, Prof. Tom Adcock, Prof. Paul Goulart, Dr Amanda Smyth, Dr Federico Zilic de Arcos, Dr Emma Edwards

-Tidal stream energy using hydrokinetic turbines to convert energy from the movement of tides to generate power is an emerging and exciting renewable energy technology that has significant scope to contribute towards achieving climate change objectives and the transition to Net Zero.
+Tidal stream energy using hydrokinetic turbines to convert energy from water flows driven by the tides to generate power is an emerging and exciting renewable energy technology that has significant scope to contribute towards achieving climate change objectives and the transition to Net Zero.

 We are seeking doctoral students to work on the CoTide programme with interests in one or more areas of: turbine hydrodynamics and design, resource modelling, naval architecture and ocean engineering, system optimisation and control co-design.
-You will work within either the hydrodynamics team, using a range of numerical modelling techniques supported by high performance computing facilities and / or experimental facilities including a new current and wave flume, or within the control team focusing on whole system optimisation and control using machine-learning based numerical optimisation methods.
+Candidates should identify their area of interest as part of their research proposal which accompanies their graduate application.
+You will work within the CoTide team using a range of numerical modelling and optimisation techniques supported by high performance computing facilities and / or experimental facilities including our current and wave flume.

-Applicants may come from a range of backgrounds (e.g. engineering, physics, applied mathematics) and should have interests, and preferably experience, in a relevant area of fluid mechanics, offshore renewable energy or numerical optimisation.
+Applicants could come from a range of backgrounds (e.g. engineering, physics, applied mathematics) and should have interests, and preferably experience, in a relevant area of fluid mechanics or offshore renewable energy.

-The successful applicant will be a member of the Environmental Fluid Mechanics and Control groups as relevant and will join an Oxford based team of over twenty engineers with diverse interests spanning renewable energy and related problems.
-Further information on the groups can be found at
+The successful applicant will be a member of the Environmental Fluid Mechanics group and will join an Oxford-based team of over twenty five engineers with diverse interests spanning renewable energy and related problems.
+Further information on the CoTide project and the group can be found at https://cotide.ac.uk/ and https://eng.ox.ac.uk/efm/

 Eligibility